 Under the leadership of ASU, the CBBG unites four partner Universities who are committed to a common goal of sustainable infrastructure development and rehabilitation and have strong ties to industrial partners and international collaborators.
 Each of the partner Universities will lead one of the thrust areas (including the cross-cutting thrust).
 The leadership team is comprised of the Center Director and Deputy Director (both from ASU), the four thrust leaders, Education, Pre-College Education, and Diversity Directors, the Industrial Liaison Officer, the Administrative Director, and two Project Coordinators (one for Education and one for Business Administration).
 The leadership team will make collaborative decisions based upon advice on strategic direction and project execution from the Industry Practitioner Advisory Board and an external Science Advisory Board.
 A Dean’s Council will provide oversight to maintain balance and fairness with respect to Center programs and funds distribution.
 The National Science Foundation, through their program director and annual site visit review panels, will also provide input to the leadership team.

 Integration of the research among the partner universities is coordinated by the four thrust leaders (one from each partner University).
 CBBG facilities at the four partner Universities are treated as shared use facilities such that investigators from any one of the partner Universities have access to the facilities at the other three partner Universities at no cost.
-Education and outreach activities are overseen by the Innovation, Diversity, and Education Activities (IDEA) working group, chaired by the Deputy Director of the Center and including the College Education Director (from ASU), the Pre-College Education Director (from NMSU), the Diversity Director (from NMSU), and the Outreach and Education Coordinator and Disability Representative (from ASU).
+Education and outreach activities are overseen by the Innovation, Diversity, and Education Activities (IDEA) working group, chaired by the Deputy Director of the Center and including the Education Director, Pre-College Education Director, Diversity Director, Education Coordinator, industry and SLC representatives, and evaluators.
 The IDEA working group oversees the Curriculum Committee, which is responsible for review and approval of all education modules developed by the Center and includes a faculty member and student representative from each of the four partner Universities.

 CBBG Leadership Team